purview-dev/purview-telemetry-sourcegenerator/README.md

 Checkout the [.NET Aspire Sample](https://github.com/purview-dev/purview-telemetry-sourcegenerator/tree/main/samples/SampleApp) Project to see the Activities, Logging, and Metrics working with the Aspire Dashboard.

 > This sample project has [`EmitCompilerGeneratedFiles`](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration-generator#enable-the-configuration-source-generator) set to `true`, so you can easily see the generated output.

+## Notes on Logging Generation

+There are two different types of logging generation, based on either the Microsoft Logging Extensions NuGet packages that are referenced in your project, or configuration via attributes.
+See the [Logging](https://github.com/purview-dev/purview-telemetry-sourcegenerator/wiki/Logging) page in the wiki for more details.